imshreyanshshukla/GSI-WeatherApp/README.md

     Intl - Internationalization and formatting of dates.
     Geolocator - Getting device location.
     Geocoding - Getting latitude and longitude from address.

+In order to run :

+    Use command : flutter run
+    The app will ask for location permission
+    And auto generate the weather details